adithya-menon-r/RFID-Attendance-System/README.md

 ### Attendance Log Export
 - When the export button is pressed, the system iterates through the `students` struct array and writes the details of students marked as present (status set to 1) to a text file (`data.txt`) on the virtual SD card.
 After successfully completing the export, a confirmation message is displayed on the LCD.

+## Conclusion
+The RFID Attendance System efficiently manages attendance using Arduino and Proteus simulation.
+It utilizes structs for data organization, dynamic memory allocation, and structured file handling.
+With simulated RFID inputs and data export to a virtual SD card, it offers a compact, reliable solution for attendance management.

 ## License
 This project is licensed under the [MIT LICENSE](LICENSE).